Carthage/Carthage/README.md

 In the Test target under the _Build Settings_ tab, add `@loader_path/Frameworks` to the _Runpath Search Paths_ if it isn't already present.

 In rare cases, you may want to also copy each dependency into the build product (e.g., to embed dependencies within the outer framework, or make sure dependencies are present in a test bundle).
 To do this, create a new _Copy Files_ build phase with the _Frameworks_ destination, then add the framework reference there as well.
+You shouldn't use the `carthage copy-frameworks` command since test bundles don't need frameworks stripped, and running concurrent instances of `copy-frameworks` (with parallel builds turn on) is not supported.

 ### Upgrading frameworks